Abdi-Cheda/Toy-problems-week-1/README.md

 ### Challenge 3: Net Salary Calculator (Toy Problem)

 #### For the third challenge i have written a program where its major task is to calculate an individual’s Net Salary by getting the inputs of basic salary and benefits.
 Calculate the payee (i.e. Tax), NHIF Deductions, NSSF Deductions, gross salary, and net salary.
+It computes the totals and finally prints out the net-salary.